ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 ### Self-referencing Generic Classes

-Consider a simple tree data structure where each node contains a value and a list of children which are themselves nodes.
+Consider a tree data structure where each node contains a value and a list of children which are themselves nodes.
 We want to parameterize the tree by the type of its values (e.g., `Tree[int]` or `Tree[str]`).
 The class needs to refer to itself for the children.